Mar 25, 2022

 It is a very results-driven role, and it will be necessary to provide evidence you have successfully increased a company’s position in search rankings.
 You will be expected to offer content creation ideas and planning based on analysis and data.
-You will need to understand the analytical tools used in the industry specifically Google AdWords and Analytics.
+You will need to understand the analytical tools used in the industry, specifically Google Ads and Analytics.

 Your world will revolve around websites and all the words that will drive people to click a link.
 Most new positions will entail an assessment of the site and other content collateral the company has in order to look for opportunities for improvement.
 It will also involve analysis, so you can identify the best places to make some fixes, and once done, you pretty much will start all over again.

 However, there is far more to it than that.
-“What you really need to do is you want to be more incrementally based, but you need to be informed by and you need to be evolving your tactics and your work based on what is the business need right now,” says Fishkin.
+“What you really need to do is you want to be more incrementally based, but you need to be informed by and you need to be evolving your tactics and your work based on what the business needs right now,” says Rand Fishkin.